-As well as the public lectures, we at the ASG carry out a range of outreach activities throughout the year.
-During the winter months, these focus on introducing people to the night sky and giving them the chance to observe the Moon, stars, galaxies and nebulae through a range of telescopes.
-During the summer, the focus not unexpectedly changes to solar observing.
+When we are back to normal, you can look here for information on public outreach activities.
+Typically, during the winter months, we will focus on introducing people to the night sky and giving them the chance to observe the Moon, stars, galaxies, and nebulae through a range of telescopes.
+During the summer, the focus not unexpectedly, will change to solar observing.

-Come along to these events and meet us, whether you're a beginner or an experienced astronomer.
-If you're thinking of buying a telescope, you can see the various types some of our members use - but you should also check out some of the advice available online.
+You will be able to come along to these events and meet us, whether you are a beginner or an experienced astronomer.
+If you would be thinking of buying a telescope, you will be able to gain first-hand experience of the various types of telescopes on display.

 The Society regrets to announce that, due to a change of requirements by Glasgow City Council, it is unable to offer the Stars over the Botanics or Sun over the Botanics events until further notice.
 We would like to thank all members of the public who have attended these events in the past for their support and we do hope to be able to offer these events again at some date in the future.